Skip to content

 Go to access.md for information on how to access the resources described in this document.

-• All the VMs here are in the ‘us-east-1’ region.
+• All the MacOS instances are in the ‘us-east-1’ region.

-• All the VMs are considered ephemeral VMs.
+• All the job VMs are considered ephemeral VMs.

-• These are short lived VMs, in the case of MacOS, they live for at least 24h.
+• In the case of MacOS, hosts live for at least 24h.

 • The 24h rule is due to licensing limitations, see licensing.md for details.